veryshiny/Deduper-veryshiny/README.md

     - Highest quality and longest duplicate written to file
 - Considerations:
     - Millions of reads – avoids loading everything into memory!
-    - Runs in less than 2 minutes (even with all the )
+    - Runs in less than 2 minutes (even with all the new add-ons)
     - Outputs a properly formatted SAM file

 **NEW FEATURES COMING SOON**
     - Single-end and paired-end